 Creating, Editing, and Deleting Matching Rules

 Matching rules are created at the node type level.
 You can define multiple rules for a node type, and you can specify the order in which the rules are evaluated.
+You can also specify thresholds to automatically accept or exclude match results based on their confidence match.

 Matching Rules Overview

-For example, suppose you had a viewpoint with a node named "Oracle Corporation", and you upload a request file that contains a node with the name "Oracle Inc".
+To illustrate the matching concept, let's look at an example of matching request items.
+Suppose you had a viewpoint with a node named "Oracle Corporation", and you upload a request file that contains a node with the name "Oracle Inc".
 If you were to apply the changes from this request file without matching, you would end up with two different records (because there isn't an exact match on the name).

 Instead of the exact name match, you could set up a matching rule that looks for names that are similar to one another.
 Then, when you run matching on the request items, the system presents the incoming "Oracle Inc" node as a potential match to the existing "Oracle Corporation" node.
 When the match is accepted, the incoming node is merged into the existing node, and you have a single record for Oracle with the merged information from both nodes.